Gaius (praenomen): Origin and meaning

 The author of De Praenominibus ("Concerning Praenomina") states that Gaius is derived from the same root as gaudere, "to rejoice".
 Although Paris and the unidentified authorities whom he consulted probably relied on folk etymology, modern scholars generally concur with this derivation.

-The original form of the name was probably Gavius, in which form it was also used by the Oscans; in Faliscan we find it as Kavios on the fifth-century BC Acquoria Cippus.
+The original form of the name was probably Gavius, in which form it was also used by the Oscans; in Faliscan it appears as Kavios on the fifth-century BC Acquoria Cippus.
 However, in Latin it had already lost its medial "v" by the time of the earliest inscriptions.
 The older three-syllable pronunciation given above, in which the long "a" and short "i" are pronounced as full vowels: [ˈɡaːiʊs], is evidence of the original form.
 This pronunciation persisted, alongside the later two-syllable form in which "a" and "i" have concatenated to a diphthong: [ˈɡajjʊs], throughout the period of the Roman Republic.
 The existence of the patronymic gens Gavia also indicates the original form of the name, although it could be argued that this family's name was derived from the Oscan praenomen Gavius.
 But as Gaius and Gavius are apparently based on the same root, this distinction is of limited importance.

 In the form Cae, this praenomen was also popular amongst the Etruscans, who borrowed many names from both Latin and Oscan.

-Spellings
+Derived names

 The following personal names are derived from Gaius: